- Information for Grant Seekers

 the purchase and use of innovative technology or nontraditional equipment that provides cutting edge classroom arts experience and/or exposes students to new cultural experiences; or

-in-school performances and programs built around a specific educational topic and conducted by (or in conjunction with) local arts and cultural nonprofits.
+performances and programs built around a specific educational topic and conducted by (or in conjunction with) local arts and cultural nonprofits and held either in-school or at a nonprofit that serves local schoolchildren.

 Please note: If a nonprofit applicant is partnering with one or more schools, the applicant must provide a letter(signed by the principal on school letterhead) from each respective school indicating the school’s readiness and full commitment to the proposed project and outlining anticipated roles and responsibilities for each partner.